Gaussian Universal Likelihood Ratio Testing: Example: hypothesis testing a doughnut null set

 To justify the hybrid approach, recall that the RIPR test will have higher power than the split LRT when it is possible to implement the RIPR.
 Based on the construction of $\hat{\theta}_{1,b}$, if $\|\bar{Y}_{1,b}\| > 1$, then $\|\hat{\theta}_{1,b}\| > 1$.
 In this setting, the proof of Theorem~\ref{thm:hybrid_valid} shows that the density $p_{\theta}$, with $\theta = \hat{\theta}_{1,b} / \|\hat{\theta}_{1,b}\|$, is the RIPR of $\hat{\theta}_{1,b}$ onto $\mathcal{P}_{\Theta_0}$.
 On the other hand, it is unclear how to implement the RIPR when $\|\bar{Y}_{1,b}\| < 0.5$, in which case $\|\hat{\theta}_{1,b}\| < 0.5$.
 The hybrid approach allows us to use the RIPR when it is implementable, and it relies on the split LRT to provide a valid test when the RIPR is not implementable.

 Figure~\ref{fig:power_interval} shows the simulated power of these three tests of $H_0: \|\theta^*\| \in [0.5, 1.0]$ versus $H_1: \|\theta^*\| \notin [0.5, 1.0]$.
 The intersection method and the subsampled hybrid LRT have the highest power.
 Interestingly, out of those two methods, the test with higher power varies across dimensions.
-When $d=2$ or $d=1000$, the simulated power of the subsampled hybrid LRT is less than (or equal to) the power of the standard intersection approach.
-At the intermediate dimensions of $d = 10$ and $d=100$, the simulated power of the subsampled hybrid LRT is greater than (or equal to) the power of the standard intersection approach.
+When $d=2$ or $d=1000$, the simulated power of the subsampled hybrid LRT is less than or equal to the power of the standard intersection approach.
+At the intermediate dimensions of $d = 10$ and $d=100$, the simulated power of the subsampled hybrid LRT is greater than or equal to the power of the standard intersection approach for $\|\theta^*\| > 1$.
 The latter two cases show that even in the Gaussian setting, hypothesis tests based on a universal LRT can have higher power than tests based on the exact confidence set.
 When $\|\theta^*\| < 0.5$, the hybrid test and the split test have approximately the same power.
 When $\|\theta^*\| > 1$, the hybrid test has higher power than the split test.
 We see that the intersection method always has higher power than the subsampled split LRT.
 One might consider whether we could combine the RIPR with the intersection method instead of combining the RIPR with the split LRT.
-It is unclear, though, how to construct a valid test from one approach that uses sample splitting and subsampling (RIPR) and a second approach that uses neither (intersection).
+It is unclear how to construct such a valid test, though, since the RIPR approach uses both sample splitting and subsampling while the intersection approach uses neither.